-3.2.1 Communicating with the SCADA Host
+4.2.1 Communicating with the SCADA Host

-Communication to the flow computer through a SCADA host computer requires you to configure the host computer software, which varies depending upon whether you are using OpenEnterprise or another host software package.
+Communication to the flow computer through a SCADA host computer requires configuration of the host computer software, which varies depending upon whether you are using OpenEnterprise or another host software package.
 Much of this configuration is beyond the scope of this topic, but no matter which host you are using, there are certain steps you must take:

-- 1. Decide how the SCADA host should communicate with the flow computer.
+- Decide how the SCADA host should communicates with the flow computer.
 This could be through connection with one of the communication ports.
-A serial port connection could be a cable directly connected to the SCADA host or there could be intermediate connections through a radio or modem. - 2.
+A serial port connection could be a cable directly connected to the SCADA host or there could be intermediate connections through a radio or modem.
+An Ethernet port connection must be through an Ethernet switch with an appropriate Category 5 shielded patch cable. - 2.
 Decide which communication protocol you will use.
 This could be DNP3, ROC, or BSAP.
-See these documents for more information: - Emerson FB Flow Computer DNP3 Protocol Specifications Manual (D301806X012) - ROC Protocol Specifications Manual for (for Emerson FBx-series) (D301828X012) - BSAP Communication Guide for FB1000/FB2000 Series Flow Computers (D301808X012) - 3.
+See these documents for more information: - Emerson FB Flow Computer DNP3 Protocol Specifications Manual (D301806X012) - ROC Protocol Specifications Manual (for Emerson FBx-series) (D301828X012) - BSAP Communication Guide for FB1000/FB2000 Series Flow Computers (D301808X012) - 3.
 Provide the SCADA host with information about the various parameters it needs to extract from the application running in the flow computer.
 Typically, the SCADA host software includes a utility that allows you to identify this information so it can be incorporated into the database at the SCADA host. - 4.
 Using whatever human-machine interface (HMI) tools exist for the SCADA host, create graphical displays or reports that include the parameters from the application required for successful operator interaction (setpoints, flow variables and so on).

-3.2.2 Communicating with a Laptop Using One of the Serial Ports
+4.2.2 Communicating with a Laptop Using One of the Serial Ports